 Know Before You Go

 Our Aurora Odyssey trip to Swedish Lapland was provided by Abisko Aurora with the support of Lights Over Lapland in order to bring you this story.
 However, Luxe Adventure Traveler maintains full editorial control of the content published on this site.
 As always, all thoughts, opinions, and enthusiasm for travel are entirely our own.
 This article contains affiliate links.
-When you book on Booking.com through our affiliate site, we earn a small commission at no additional cost to you.
+When you book on Booking.com or Manawa through our affiliate partner sites, we earn a small commission at no additional cost to you.